Image courtesy of Patrick Hochstenbach.

 These MIME types are used in describedby

-links that point to Bibliographic Resources
+links that point to bibliographic metadata resources

 and should be expressed by a client in the Accept